 Food insecurity is when there is a lack of consistent access to enough food for an active, healthy life.
 Food insecurity also could mean someone is getting enough to eat in terms of calories but the quality, variety and desirability of their food is lacking.

-In the United States, one in eight American households are food insecure, including 13 million children.
-"The consequences of food insecurity are profound.
-Children who don't have access to enough nutritious food are more likely to experience difficulty learning, behavioral issues, anxiety, and higher rates of obesity," says Lauri Wright, PhD, RDN, LD, a spokesperson for the Academy of Nutrition and Dietetics.
-"Adults who don't have access to enough nutritious food are more likely to experience mental health issues, obesity and chronic diseases such as diabetes."
+In the United States, nearly 12 percent of American households are food insecure.
+And nearly 16 percent of households with children are food insecure.
+That's 40 million Americans living in food insecure households.
+Beyond obesity, the consequences of food insecurity are profound.
+Children who don't have access to enough nutritious food are more likely to experience difficulty learning, behavioral issues and anxiety.
+Adults who don't have access to enough nutritious food are more likely to experience mental health issues and chronic diseases such as diabetes.